codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/methods-and-testing-stack-diagrams.md

 Stack diagrams are a good mental model for how variables and methods work at run-time.
 Learning to trace the execution of a program on paper (or on a whiteboard) is a useful skill for communicating with other programmers.

 Educational tools can automatically draw stack diagrams for you.
 For example, Java Tutor ([https://thinkjava.org/javatutor](https://thinkjava.org/javatutor)) allows you to step through an entire program, both forward and backward, and see the stack frames and variables at each step.
-If you haven't already, you should check out the Java examples on that website.